-- A. A high level review of other public transit or transportation museums in the United States: - B. Determine a pathway by which to further explore creating a Los Angeles County; - C. Identify like-minded or mission-similar organizations that can serve as potential partners in the establishment, curation, maintenance and operation of such museum; and - D. Report on funding sources that have transportation museums as an eligible use.
+- A. A high level review of other public transit or transportation museums in the United States; - B. Determine a pathway by which to further explore creating a Los Angeles County Transportation Museum at Union Station or at other suitable locations; - C. Identify like-minded or mission-similar organizations that can serve as potential partners in the establishment, curation, maintenance and operation of such museum; and - D. Report on funding sources that have transportation museums as an eligible use.